-Create a $0 payment and check the Payment Type, None (Income Transfer).
+After creating the $0 payment, check the Payment Type, None (Income Transfer).
 When checked, the Pay/Add Partials buttons are replaced with Transfer.
-If the Account Module Preference, Enforce Valid Paysplit, is set to Enforce Fully, the buttons are replaced with Proc Breakdown.

-Note: To view this window automatically after receiving a claim payment, in the Account Module Preferences, check Show provider income transfer window after entering insurance payment .
+- To view this window automatically after receiving a claim payment, in Account Module Preferences, check Show provider income transfer window after entering insurance payment.

 First, add the negative paysplit to subtract the income source from a patient's clinic and treating provider, or charge: